SAP/openui5-docs/docs/Create_a_neo-app.json_Project_Configuration_File_28fa753.md

 |`name`|Name of the resource|
 |`entyPath`|Path prepended to the request path|

-For more information, see [Accessing SAPUI5 Resources](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/d18a9b0739264a4dbd0acbbc0232d614.html) in the SAP Cloud Platform documentation.
+For more information, see [Accessing SAPUI5 Resources](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/d18a9b0739264a4dbd0acbbc0232d614.html) in the SAP Business Technology Platform documentation.